The best part of the solution is that the software to do it is solid, well known, free and you probably already have it.

 Many of you have probably been in this situation: Something just simply won’t work in a computer program you use that you spent a helluva lot of money on.
 It’s even worse when the options you thought you had are disabled and grayed out.
 Adding to this, well, drama, is that user forums and friends you ask about a solution aren’t forthcoming.
 Then, the final straw: even the software developer publicly states that even they do not have an answer.

 This is exactly the case with a professional audio mastering and editing program from Adobe called Audition.
-I have written about it earlier this year.
-It's a truly master class program, with a pretty good learning curve but a fairly easy to use interface, especially if you are graduating from a smaller, similar program or even Apple's own Garageband.
+I have written about it previously.
+It’s a truly master class program, with a pretty good learning curve but a fairly easy to use interface, especially if you are graduating from a smaller, similar program or even Apple’s own Garageband.
 One of the best features of any audio software should be the ability to mix quickly and burn to a compact disc something you have created, even if simply for review.
 Believe it or not, this is not the case, which, on the surface, looks like an epic fail on behalf of Adobe Systems.

 Guess what folks?
 It looks like an epic fail because it is an epic fail.
 There are many times during a project where you just need something right now, quick and easy, and not the full project with all of the encoding necessary to master a compact disc professionally.
 Much of this involves a series of steps, which, while important, are time consuming, and not really necessary at this stage of the game.
 Often, I will play them in the car or on my stereo at home to gauge overall sound in real environments where listeners will experience the show.